-For next week
+- For next week

-- 1. Reading
+- 1. Recap the reading for this week

+- 2. Read the pages for next week

 - Chapter 8 (Liabilities)

 - Tricky subject, reading highly recommended

 - We'll spend 2 weeks on liabilities

-- 2. Homework 3: Valuation

-- Due next week
+- 3. Homework 3 to turn in next week

+- Available on eLearn

+- Submit on eLearn

+- 4. Practice on eLearn

-- 3. Practice on eLearn: Journal entries #2
+- Practice on Journal entries (#2)

-- Focused on PP&E

 - Automatic feedback provided

+- Survey on the class session at rmc.link/101survey6